From language learning theories to the best Italian course

 The things that are unclear and fuzzy at an early stage will eventually start to become clearer.

 So, you’re not really making mistakes, but you’re in that stage of your learning where the brain is gradually becoming more and more familiar with the language.

 Finally, learning via an input-based approach is cheaper than going to class.

-However, input-based learning has a drawback and that is for it to be effective you have to be motivated.
+However, input-based learning has a drawback and for it to be effective, you have to be motivated.
 You have to be disciplined.
 You have to be a self-starter.
 You have to be curious about things.